The-DevOps-Lounge/the-devops-lounge.github.io/promotion.md

 The numbers in the brackets alongside the tier represent the level one has to achieve with Mee6 to automatically gain that tier.
 So `5` means once Mee6 annouces that you've reached level `5` you'll be assigned the `Member` role automatically, giving others a visual cue that you've been connected to the server and active for a decent amount of time.

 ## Professionals
-There is also a fourth rank, `Professional`, that is by invite only and at the disgression of the server's staff.
+There is also a fourth rank, `Professional`, that is by invite only and at the discretion of the server's staff.
 Anyone with this rank is a proven professional in the field and has been shown to be mature and helpful.
 Members at this rank get access to a private channel for other professionals in the industry.